evarvak/education_and_healthcare/README.md

 ## Writing first, will put them in different sections later!

-## Correlation testing between features
+## Correlation testing between predicting variables

 It is important to understand the correlation between different variables and features in our model  for several reasons:
 - Feature selection: by analyzing correlations, we can identify redundant features, and select a minimal set of important features that best represent our target varaibles.
 This prevents overfitting and improves our model's ability to generalize.